-Killing another human being in self-defense is not a act to be taken without thoughtful consideration, and it will certainly have legal and emotional consequences.
-Too many people fail to realize the importance of understanding the laws surrounding legal carrying of arms and when they can use force to defend themselves.
+Killing another human being in self-defense is not an act to be taken without thoughtful consideration, and it will certainly have legal and emotional consequences.
+Too many people fail to realize the importance of understanding the laws surrounding the legal carrying of arms and when they can use force to defend themselves.

 A handy guide is needed that is easily referenced for accurate legal information and practical advice on working within the complex laws of concealed carry.
 When I received Legally Armed: A Concealed Carry Gun Law Guide to review, I was hopeful that this book might be a reference I could recommend to readers for that.
 Unfortunately, it is not.

 The book does have merits, but its shortcomings are too large to overcome for me to recommend it at this time.
 Let’s get into the details…

 Legally Armed is divided into two main sections.
 The first section consists of eight chapters of information and advice on the general legal aspects of carrying a firearm for self-defense.
 The second half of the book is devoted to a state-by-state breakdown of specific laws.

 Chapters in the first half of the book cover the following topics:

 - general legal terms as they apply to concealed carry;

 I found the chapters were quick reads, and generally had good information.
 I did take exception with some of the advice on interacting with law enforcement, when to use force and what to do after a shooting.
 Skip down to the “Problems” section below for additional information on this.